marteaga/HealthVault-Quick-start/README.md

 HealthVault-Quick-start
 =======================

-Quick start guide to getting healthvault up and running
+Quick start guide to getting healthvault up and running in a custom app using HealthVault SDK.